aery32/aery32-refguide/source/module_functions.rst

     twi_write_byte(byte, iadr);

-When optional address has been given the same address is used in every read and write operations that follows the previous operation even if the address is omitted in function call.
+When optional address has been given the same address is used in every read and write operations that follows the previous operation even if the address is omitted from the function call.
 To clear this behaviour, call ``twi_clear_internal_address()``.

 If you want to use a wider than 8-bit internal device addresses, you have to indicate the address lenght via additional third parameter.
 For example to use 2 bytes long address, you may call the write function like this